Computational Aspects of Nearly Single-Peaked Electorates: Nearly Single-Peaked Preferences

-\section{Nearly single-peaked preferences}
+\section{Nearly Single-Peaked Preferences}

-In real-world settings one can expect a certain amount of ``noise'' in preference data.
+In real-world settings one has to expect a certain amount of ``noise'' in preference data.
 The single-peakedness property is very fragile and thus susceptible to such noise.
-The following example illustrates the \emph{fragility of single-peakedness}: Consider the single-peaked election consisting two kinds of votes: $a \succ b \succ c \succ d$ and $d \succ c \succ b \succ a$.
+The following example illustrates the \emph{fragility of single-peakedness}: Consider the single-peaked election consisting of two kinds of votes: $a b c d$ and $d c b a$.
 Assume that both votes have been cast by a large number of voters.
 This election is single-peaked only with respect to the axis $a > b > c > d$ and its reverse.
-Adding a single vote $a \succ b \succ d \succ c$ destroys the single-peakedness property although this vote is almost identical to the first kind of votes.
+Adding a single vote $a b d c$ destroys the single-peakedness property although this vote is almost identical to the first kind of votes.

 In this section we formally define different notions of nearly single-peakedness.
-All these notions define a distance measure to single-peaked profiles.
-We will now describe them and provide first (trivial) upper bounds on these distances.
+All these notions define a distance measure\footnote{We remark that we use the words ``distance'' and ``distance measure'' with their informal meaning and not in the mathematical sense of a metric.} to single-peaked profiles.
+We will now describe them with help of a running example and provide first (trivial) upper bounds on these distances.